panda3d/panda3d-docs/programming/text/onscreentext.rst

 ============

 The OnscreenText object is a convenience wrapper around :ref:`TextNode <text-node>`.
 You can use it as a quick way to put text onscreen without having to go through the trouble of creating a TextNode and setting properties on it.
 However, it doesn't have the full range of rendering options that you can get with TextNode directly; and it doesn't support the DirectGUI features of a :ref:`directlabel`.
 Use an OnscreenText whenever you want a quick way to display some ordinary text without a lot of fancy requirements.

 .. code-block:: python

-    from direct.gui.OnscreenText import OnscreenText
-    textObject = OnscreenText(text = 'my text string', pos = (-0.5, 0.02), scale = 0.07)
+   from direct.gui.OnscreenText import OnscreenText textObject = OnscreenText(text='my text string', pos=(-0.5, 0.02), scale=0.07)

 The OnscreenText object inherits from NodePath, so all of the standard NodePath operations can be used on the text object.
 When you are ready to take the text away, use:

 .. code-block:: python

    textObject.destroy()

 The following keyword parameters may be specified to the constructor: